DING0111/Ethstarter-Capstone/README.md

 6. Test that correct amount of ether is contributed to the specified project.

 To run these tests, enter the command into the command line: ***truffle test***

+## Deployment to Ropsten
+The Contract has been deployed to the Ropsten Test Net.
+To interact with the contract deployed on the test net, visit tinyurl.com/ethstarter-capstone and ensure your metamask network is set to ropsten.
+Should you need test ether, head to the ropsten faucet to collect it.